Python-Crash-Course/Python201/Session 0 - Git/git.md

 You can also do this from VS Code if you want as shown in the slides above.

-*Recall that this creates a hidden directory called `.git`, which will store all metadata about the project's version history.*
+*Recall that initializing a repository creates a hidden directory called `.git`, which will store all metadata about the project's version history.*

 ---